 A simple recipe is to mix used coffee grounds with melted coconut oil, vanilla extract, and brown sugar to create an exfoliating scrub that smells great and keeps your skin shining bright.

 This might sound a bit crazy, but an olive oil and coffee ground mixture make a great furniture polish in a pinch.
 We tried it, and while it did make our wood surfaces nice and shiny, we do not recommend it if you have pets.
 Our fuzzy friend was thoroughly intrigued by the food smells coming from the coffee table, and we ultimately had to clean the olive oil off – multiple times – with all-purpose cleaner before they were convinced we weren’t hiding a pasta dinner under the table.

 WORTH READING: 17 Great Uses for Old Coffee Grounds

 Unfortunately, we cannot recommend using coffee grounds to brew more than one cup of coffee.
 If you immediately reuse the grounds you’ll wind up with a bitter, over-extracted mess, and if you let the grounds dry first, you’ll instead have a sour, disappointing cup.

-The good news is that ground coffee is surprisingly versatile, and there are several alternative uses for brewed coffee grounds that can give them a second life and save you money.
+The good news is that ground coffee is surprisingly versatile, and several alternative uses for brewed coffee grounds can give them a second life and save you money.
 If you’re an avid gardener, care about skin health, or want your wood tables to shine – and don’t own a dog – there are some great ways you can reuse your coffee grounds.

 - 8 Creative Uses for Cold Brew Concentrate